Album Review: Kid Cudi — “Indicud”

 Three years removed from his second installment of the Man on the Moon series, Indicud is the manic mood-swing back to the other end of the emotional spectrum after drowning in self-doubt and substance abuse for the first five years of his career.
 It quickly fills the room with a thick fuzzy haze of synthesizers and heavy beats that only fades away over an hour later once the whirling of “Flight of The Moon Man” fades to black.
 The in-between is filled with melting walls of sound shaped from warped synths that sound like they’re simultaneously from the 80’s and the future.
 As this oozing aural world takes shape over the next eighteen tracks, Kid Cudi does his best to explain where he’s been in the past year.

 Unlike his Man on the Moon series, Indicud is largely self-produced by Cudi and Cudi alone.
 In an effort to lift up his friend, King Chip (formerly Chip tha Ripper) gave Kid Cudi a Maschine controller for his 29th birthday last January, and roughly a half-hour later, Cudi had accidentally created the best song of his career.
 “Just What I Am” was released later that summer, featuring a lethal beat and a tripped-out alien chorus (not to mention Cudi’s best verse since “Soundtrack 2 My Life”).
-This song set fan expectations for Indicud quite high, maybe too high.
+This song set fan expectations for Indicud quite high, maybe too high payday loans online.

 This album features over an hour of music, and you would be hard-pressed to find a hip-hop producer not named Kanye West that could generate this type of output without becoming repetitive.
 Cudi, unlike his mentor and biggest fan ‘Ye, still dwells in the mortal realm of beat-making with the rest of us and is surely guilty of failing to measure up to his former label-head.
 Instead of embracing grand production and prolonged song structures like West, Cudi’s limited skills produce looped tracks that rely on adding and taking away layers to create movement inside of them.
 This format has proven to be fitting and hypnotic for stoner trances like “Marijuana” from Man on the Moon II, but it can become brain-numbing when used back-to-back-to-back without a song like “Erase Me” in the track list to break the pattern.